stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 I believe most tier-2 and niche consulting firms of 200 to 20,000 employees can apply some of these insights to proactively create new opportunities for growth in 2021.

-## what can tier-2 and niche firms do to grow revenue in 2021
+## what can tier-2 and niche firms do?

 ### 2021 growth opportunity #1 - SaaS technologies